Going back thirty or forty years, many people used to do their own car repairs and maintenance.

 That said, a reasonably "safe" assumption is that a retirement income portfolio should return an average of 5% per annum over the long term.

-Using this figure as a base means you need a lump sum equal to twenty times the desired annual income to safely generate the income you desire.
+Using this figure as a basis for your calculations means you need a lump sum equal to twenty times the desired annual income to safely generate the income you desire.

 For example, if you want an income of $50,000 a year, you need a capital base of $1m.